threedworld-mit/tdw/Documentation/lessons/wheelchair_replicants/overview.md

 There are additional constructor parameters that will be covered in subsequent documents.

-## Differences between Wheelchair Replicants and Replicants
+## Wheelchair Replicants and Replicants

 The Replicant and Wheelchair Replicant are very similar.
 In many cases, they share the same code; the add-ons themselves are subclasses of the same [`ReplicantBase`](../../python/add_ons/replicant_base.md) abstract class.
 There are some important differences, however, especially in how Replicants and Wheelchair Replicants move and turn.

-**Each document in this lesson will have a "Differences between Wheelchair Replicants and Replicants" section to compare the two agents.**
+**Each document in this lesson will have a "Wheelchair Replicants and Replicants" section to compare the two agents.**

 ## Differences between Wheelchair Replicants and Robots

 Wheelchair Replicants are similar to [robots](../robots/overview.md)  in that they can induce and respond to physics events, and that they move by applying forces to their wheels.
 Like robots, Wheelchair Replicants are agents but are *not* [avatars](../core_concepts/avatars.md) in TDW.
 Avatar commands won't work with Wheelchair Replicants.
 Wheelchair Replicants differ from robots in three key ways: